9cs/scrobblebot/README.md

 ## Step-by-Step Guide:

--Visit the Last.fm API page at https://www.last.fm/api.
+  Visit the Last.fm API page at https://www.last.fm/api.

-  -Click on "Get API Key."
+  Click on "Get API Key."

-  -Sign up for a Last.fm account if you don't have one already.
+  Sign up for a Last.fm account if you don't have one already.

-  -Once you have an account, click on "Request an API key."
+  Once you have an account, click on "Request an API key."

-  -Fill out the necessary information.
+  Fill out the necessary information.
 The name of your application doesn't matter.
 The website and email address are not used for the Last.fm Scrobbler.

-  -You will be given an API key and an API secret.
+  You will be given an API key and an API secret.
 Copy these and paste them into the script at the lines that say API_KEY = '' and API_SECRET = ''.

 ## Starting ScrobbleBot:
 # After filling in your API key and secret, run the script.
 You will be prompted to enter your Last.fm username and password.